input-output-hk/psg-cardano-wallet-api/README.md

 ##### Java

-Add the library to your dependencies
+First, add the library to your dependencies, then

 ```
 import iog.psg.cardano.jpi.*;